 “Yeah, saw one two rows back.
 Probably gone now.”

 Booksellers flooding in now, shopping carts in tow.
-Filling up.
+Filling up on freebies.

 He packed the trunk of the car with his catalogs and drove north.
 Along Pennsylvania Avenue, he saw a sign saying “Vietnam Veterans Memorial”.

 He parked the car and walked into the park.
 He walked slowly down the ramp with the lists of the dead rising over his head on their marble slabs like some infinite tide that would never go out.